Charles de Lint: Recognition

-De Lint has received many awards, including the 2000 World Fantasy Award for Best Collection for Moonlight and Vines, the Ontario Library Association's White Pine Award, as well as the Great Lakes Great Books Award for his young adult novel The Blue Girl (Viking, 2004).
+De Lint has received many awards, including the World Fantasy Award for Life Achievement in 2018.
+Other awards include the 2000 World Fantasy Award for Best Collection for Moonlight and Vines, the Ontario Library Association's White Pine Award, as well as the Great Lakes Great Books Award for his young adult novel The Blue Girl (Viking, 2004).
 In 1988 he won the Canadian SF/Fantasy Award, the Casper (now known as the Aurora) for his novel Jack, the Giant-killer (Ace 1987).
+He also received the award for Under My Skin in 2013 and Out of This World in 2015.
+The Cats of Tanglewood Forest received a Sunburst Award in 2014.
 His novel Widdershins (Tor, 2006) won first place, Amazon.com Editors' Picks: Top 10 Science Fiction & Fantasy Books of 2006.
-His 1984 urban fantasy novel, Moonheart, was a best-selling trade paperback for Tor's Orb line.
-It has been described as a thriller, detective mystery, and otherworld mythic fantasy all in one.
+His 1984 urban fantasy novel, Moonheart, was a best-selling trade paperback for Tor's Orb line and won a Crawford Award.
+It has been described as a thriller, detective mystery, and otherworld mythic fantasy.

 Other literary work

 In addition to being the author of numerous novels and short stories, de Lint is also a poet, folklorist, and critic.
 His poetry can be found online in the Endicott Studio Journal of Mythic Arts.
 He has taught creative writing workshops in Canada and the United States, and was writer‑in‑residence for two public libraries in Ottawa.
 He has also written original songs; his main instruments are flute, fiddle, whistles, vocals and guitar.
 In 2011, de Lint released his first CD, Old Blue Truck De Lint has also been a judge for the Nebula Award, the World Fantasy Award, the Theodore Sturgeon Award and the Bram Stoker Award.